 Nim Ja, Health Clinic, Women and Children's Health Development Programs, Kaman, and The Farm

 College Church financially supports Nim Ja, the Health Clinic, and the Women and Children's Health Development Program.
-In addition to these 3 programs, La Natividad also has a Fe y Alegria school, Myrna Mack, which offers education for bascio (preschool-3) and primary grades (3-5).
-Nim Ja offers education for middle school aged children (6-8), Kiche Research Center, Kamam, and a Farm.
+In addition to these 3 programs, La Natividad also has a Fe y Alegria school, Myrna Mack, which offers education for preschool and and primary grades.
+Nim Ja also offers education for middle school aged children, the Kamam K'iche Research Center and a farm.

 Nim Ja is the secondary school and boarding school for La Natividad.
 Nim Ja focuses on providing students with a holistic education complimented with vocational training.